Boston Air Route Traffic Control Center: Areas

 In ZBW, the areas are labeled A through E.

 Area A covers the majority of northeastern New York state.
 Area A handles a large quantity of traffic that has departed Boston Logan International Airport or other nearby airports, as well as descending arrivals destined to New York metropolitan airports and other airports in ZBW airspace.

 Area B covers most of Vermont and New Hampshire.
 Area B is primarily responsible for descending Boston Logan and Manchester–Boston Regional Airport arrivals, as well as climbing departures from these airports.
-Area B also descends and climbs traffic to and from airports such as Albany International, Burlington International, and Bradley International.
+Area B also descends and climbs traffic to and from airports such as Montréal–Trudeau International Airport, Albany International, Burlington International, and Bradley International, John F. Kennedy International Airport, and Newark Liberty International Airport.

 Area C covers portions of Connecticut, Massachusetts, and Rhode Island.
 Area C also covers about 60 mi of over-ocean airspace south of Long Island.
 Area C is responsible for descending Boston Logan arrivals, climbing Boston Logan departures, and working arrival and departure traffic to and from John F. Kennedy International Airport.
 Area C also climbs all northeast-bound and oceanic departures from the New York metropolitan area.
 Additionally, Area C descends and climbs traffic to and from airports such as T. F. Green, Long Island MacArthur, and Bradley International.

 Area D is the largest area in ZBW, covering almost half of the total airspace.
 Area D overlies the eastern portions of Massachusetts and New Hampshire, and most of Maine, as well as owning airspace extending around 150 mi east of the coast.
 Area D is responsible for descending and climbing traffic to and from Boston Logan, Bangor International Airport, Portland International Jetport, and all Cape Cod area airports.
 Area D also includes some Canadian airspace, mostly over New Brunswick, but also a small area of Quebec.
 The bulk of this is an artifact dating back to the Cold War when Loring Air Force Base, a SAC bomber base lying very close to the international border, was active.
 Loring's circular terminal control area, that no longer exists, extended into New Brunswick.
 This area was included with the rest of the TCA in Boston's area of responsibility.
 The base closed in 1994, but the Canadian airspace has not been transferred back to Canadian control.

 Area E covers portions of New York state and western Massachusetts.
 Area E is primarily responsible for working traffic landing and departing New York metropolitan airports such as John F. Kennedy, Newark Liberty, and LaGuardia.
 The New York TRACON underlies most of Area E.

 ZBW is bordered by the following ARTCCs/ACCs/FIRs: